che10reddy/Quantum-Meta-RL-Interference/README.md

   I’m excited to take the interference-generalization idea from a promising 2-qubit prototype into the scale, theory, and hardware regime where it can become a real foundation for quantum machine learning.

-⸻

-📄 Citation

-If you use this work, please cite:

-C. Guduru, “Quantum Meta-Reinforcement Learning via Interference-Driven Policy Architectures,” 2025.